Crystar

 Crystar is an action role-playing game developed by Gemdrops and published by FuRyu.
-The game was released for PlayStation 4 in October 2018 in Japan, and internationally by Spike Chunsoft in August 2019 with an additional Microsoft Windows version.
+The game was released for PlayStation 4 in October 2018 in Japan, and internationally by Spike Chunsoft in August 2019 with an additional Windows version.
 A port for the Nintendo Switch was released in Japan in February 2022, and worldwide by NIS America later that year.
+A version for PlayStation 5 was released in December 2024 internationally and in February 2025 in Japan.

 Gameplay

 The player controls a girl named Rei Hatada, who makes a deal with twin demons of Purgatory, and the story progresses as the player fights the souls that drift about Purgatory.
 The concept of the game revolves around crying, which purifies new equipment to use.
-By defeating specific enemies, "Memoirs of the Dead," final thoughts of the dead, will appear, and crying will purify those thoughts and develop the protagonist mentally.
+By defeating specific enemies, "Memoirs of the Dead", final thoughts of the dead, will appear, and crying will purify those thoughts and develop the protagonist mentally.

 Outside of battle and dungeon exploration, the player can also return to Rei's room in the real-world part of the game and prepare for battle, view collectibles, pet her dog, and to enjoy everyday life through various angles.

 Plot

 Development

-The title of the game, Crystar, is a portmanteau of "cry" and "star."
+The title of the game, Crystar, is a portmanteau of "cry" and "star".
 The idea came the producer Fuyuki Hayashi, who wants to replicate the feelings where one can draw shining things (akin to a 'star') in a sad event that also makes one 'cry'.